cosmastech/php-statsd-client-adapter/README.md

 The aim here is to allow for a single interface that can wrap around both, and be easily extended for different implementations.

 ## Gotchas
-1. Only increment/decrement on PHPLeague's implementation allow for including the sample rate.
+1. Only increment/decrement on DataDog's implementation allow for including the sample rate.
 If you are using a sample rate with other calls, their sample rate will not be included as part of the stat.
 2. There are `histogram()` and `distribution()` methods on `LeagueStatsDClientAdapter`, but they only raise a PHP error and are no-op.

 ## Adapters